Frank Seator

-Frank Jean Seator (24 October 1975 – 12 February 2013) was a Liberian striker who spent most of his football career in Asia.
-He died on 12 February 2013 at the Firestone Medical Hospital in Harbel, Liberia.
+Frank Jean Seator (24 October 1975 – 12 February 2013) was a Liberian professional footballer who played as a striker.
+He spent most of his football career in Asia.

 Club career

-Seator played with Espérance in Tunisia, as well as clubs in Qatar, Kuwait, Saudi Arabia, Hungary and Sweden.
+Seator joined Tunisian club Espérance in 2002.
+He also played for clubs in Qatar, Kuwait, Saudi Arabia, Hungary and Sweden.
 In 2005, Seator played with Perak FA in Malaysia, and became a popular player with the fans (whom nicknamed him "Booker T", after the WWE wrestler).
 He scored 64 goals in all competition within only two and a half seasons.
-He also played for Indonesian side Persis Solo.
+He also played for Indonesian side Persis Solo and Indian I-League club Salgaocar.He also played in PSMS-Medan and won one trophy with PSMS in the Bang Yos Gold Cup.

 International career

-Seator was a long-time member of the Liberia national football team.
+Seator was a long-time member of the Liberia national team.
 He was a member of the 2002 African Cup of Nations Liberia squad.
 He was also part of the Liberian squad qualifying for the 2008 African Cup of Nations.

+Death

+Seator died on 12 February 2013 at the Firestone Medical Hospital in Harbel, Liberia.